Contested Probate / Inheritance Dispute

 Contentious probate is any dispute relating to the administration of a deceased person’s estate.
 It could involve a dispute over the interpretation or validity of a will, a dispute between feuding beneficiaries or executors, or a dispute over the value of the estate assets.

-We know that dealing with these problems while grieving is difficulty and can be painful.
+We know that dealing with these problems while grieving is difficult and can be painful.
 We will take the time to understand your needs and objectives, tailoring our advice to suit your circumstances to achieve the desired outcome, whether by clear and robust correspondence, sensitive round table negotiation, formal mediation or, where necessary, through the Courts.

 As a beneficiary, it can be frustrating to experience a delay in receiving your inheritance.
 It can also be difficult to obtain information from the executors or trustees.
 If you are experiencing problems with an executor or trustee, or you are finding they are not acting appropriately, it may be possible to have them removed.